CAILA: Concept-Aware Intra-Layer Adapters for Compositional Zero-Shot Learning: Approach

 To aggregate the knowledge extracted by adapters corresponding to attributes, objects, and compositions, we propose Mixture-of-Adapters mechanisms for both the vision side and language side of the encoder.

 On the vision side, we perform a two-stage feature extraction.
 As shown in Fig.~\ref{fig:pipeline} (a), for the first $N_V - M$ layers, we extract features related to the attribute ($\vec{h}_A$) and the object ($\vec{h}_O$) through corresponding encoding blocks, which are further concatenated and processed by the trailing $M$ ternary MoA layers.
 An example of the vision MoA layer is shown in Fig.~\ref{fig:vision-moa}.
-Given the hidden state $h$, we first extract latent features $\vec{z_A}$, $\vec{z_O}$ and $\vec{z_C}$ from the adapters.
-We then combine all three latent features and create $\vec{z'_C}$, followed by $f_{Up}$, mapping it to $\vec{h'_C}$:
+Given the hidden state $h$, we extract latent features $\vec{z_A}$, $\vec{z_O}$ and $\vec{z_C}$ from the adapters.
+We then combine all three features and create $\vec{z'_C}$, followed by $f_{Up}$:

 We further combine $\vec{h'_C}$ with outputs of attribute and object adapters, $\vec{h'_A}$ and $\vec{h'_O}$, to create the output: